-- Student enrolment trends: The school attracts strong enrolment interest
+Student enrolment trends:

+The school attracts strong enrolment interest.

-- Staffing numbers (as at February census):
+Staffing numbers (as at February census):

 - 4 leaders

-- Principal (tenured to 01/23)
+- Principal (tenured to 01/27)

 - Deputy Principal (tenured until 01/25)

-- Assistant Principal (tenured until 01/23)
+- Assistant Principal (tenured until 01/28)

-- Assistant Principal (tenured until 01/22 a year by year appointment)
+- Assistant Principal (tenured until 01/26)

+- Wellbeing Coordinator (tenured until 01/26)

-- 45 teachers (a mix of fulltime, part-time, permanent and contract)
+- 45 Teachers (a mix of fulltime, part-time, permanent and contract)

-- □ 19 school support officers
+- 15 School support officers

+- AEW employed in 2024

-- Public transport access: Buses pass close to the school along Goodwood Road and East Parkway from the city and from southern suburbs.
-There is a train service to the city within a 20-minute walk. - Special site arrangements: We are located next to Mortlock Park owned by Mitcham City Council.
+Public transport access:

+Buses pass close to the school along Goodwood Road and East Parkway from the city and from southern suburbs.
+There is a train service to the city within a 20-minute walk.

+Special site arrangements:

+We are located next to Mortlock Park owned by Mitcham City Council.
 Although it is a public park, we lease the park for recess and lunch play breaks, physical education lessons and a host of special events such as sports day.

-2. Students (and their welfare)
+2. STUDENTS (AND THEIR WELFARE)